A Plan to Renew the Promise of American Life, Plank 9

 3. Entitlements

+Obamacare and Medicare.
+Obamacare rests on an individual mandate.
+If you try to go without government-approved health benefits, you will be fined.
 Likewise, Medicare.
-If you try to disenroll from Medicare, the government will automatically take away your Social Security retirement benefits and make you repay any Social Security benefits received to date.
+If you try to disenroll from it, the government will automatically take away your Social Security retirement benefits and make you repay any Social Security benefits received to date.
+The founders must be rolling in their graves.
+Could anything be more un-American?
+All such restrictions on our liberty should be repealed, cursed, and anathematized. /3

 4. Earmarks